piaoger/TinyScheme/Readme.md

 TinyScheme is a lightweight Scheme interpreter that implements as large a subset of R5RS.

-This port of TinyScheme is used as an embedded scripting interpreter in SolidMCP.
+This port of TinyScheme will be used as an embedded Scheme scripting interpreter in SolidMCP.

 # Links